rjdeliveryomaha/courierinvoice/README.md

 # CommonFunctions

-Utility class extended by all other classes
+Utility class with functions used throughout the project.

-Throws exception on error
+Throws exception on error.

 ## Usage: